jason137/gads_26/lec01_intro/unix1.md

 [stdout](http://stackoverflow.com/questions/3385201/confused-about-stdin-stdout-and-stderr).
-For this reason, `cat` is frequently used to initiate a chain of Unix commands that uses a file as its input (this is not the only way to do it, but it's the most flexible & intuitive way).
+For this reason, `cat` is frequently used to initiate a chain of Unix commands that uses a file as its input (this is not the only way to do it, but it's the most intuitive & flexible way).

 Next we have `awk`.
 The ins & outs of `awk` could (and do) fill many books.
 Strictly speaking, `awk` is its own programming language, and our command contains both an invocation and a short `awk` program (set off by single quotes).
-This program prints the number of fields per input line, denoted by `NF`.
+For each input line, this program prints the number of fields that occur in the line, denoted by `NF`.
 The `-F` flag tells `awk` which delimiter to use, in this case `\t` for the tab character.

 The `sort` program does what it sounds like: sorts its input.
 It's necessary because the next program relies on sorted input.